Skeletial/SkellysMods/README.md

-# Google Snake Mod Loader
+# Google Snake Mod Loader BUT BETTER

 New way to get snake mods since bookmarks broke.